Research Team Collective

-Thesis title: Religion, religious coping and mental health among Black ethnic groups in south-east London
+Thesis title: Religion, religious coping and mental health among members from Black Majority Churches in south-east London’

 Sanchika is interested in health inequalities and Community Based Participatory Research methods.
 Her mixed-methods PhD aims to explore how religious coping affects mental health and help-seeking among Christians from Black ethnic groups in South East London.
 It will be guided by a group of Peer Researchers, and will use Participatory Action Research approaches, along with qualitative and quantitative research methods to address the aims.
 This project is funded by an ESRC LISS DTP Studentship as part of the ESRC Centre for Society and Mental Health, and is supervised by Professor Stephani Hatch and Dr Charlotte Woodhead.
 For more information on the project please click here.

 Thesis Title: Ethnicity and exposure to workplace violence for hospital-based and community nurses